Sony Alpha a6100 Black 2019

 Cons

-- The kit lens is underwhelming and holds the sensor back.
+• Kit lens is soft and holds the sensor back.

 What owners think